AdnanHassan2003/Task_Managment_React/README.md

 Add Tasks: Use the "Add Task" button to open a modal and add new tasks.
 Tasks are initially added to the "Backlog" category.
 Manage Tasks: Drag and drop tasks between different categories (Backlog, Pending, To Do, Doing, Done) to manage their status.
 Persistence: All tasks and user data are saved in local storage and will persist across page refreshes.

-License
-This project is licensed under the MIT License.

-Acknowledgements
-React
-uuid